openxla/community/GOVERNANCE.md

 ## Module Maintainers

-Modules are defined as GitHub repositories within the OpenXLA org, or as well-identified directories within the core repository `openxla/xla`.
+Modules are defined as GitHub repositories within the OpenXLA org, or as well-identified directories within the core repositories.

 Each module will have its own group of maintainers, who are responsible for reviewing and approving commits, improving design, and refining the scope of the module.
 Module maintainers decide on each particular issue brought to them based on a blocking consensus.